cloudogu/gitops-playground/docs/developers.md

 ## Installing ArgoCD Operator

 This guide provides instructions for developers to install the ArgoCD Operator locally.
-Installing the operator can be non-trivial, especially when deploying it without certain dependencies like cert-manager.
-This guide simplifies the process by providing a single script that you can copy and paste to set up the operator in your local environment.

 ### Prerequisites:

 Ensure you have the following installed on your system:

 - Git: For cloning the repository.
-- Patch: To apply modifications to the codebase.
-- Kubectl: To interact with your Kubernetes cluster.
-- Kustomize: Included with kubectl version ≥1.14.
+- golang: Version >= 1.24

 ### Installation Script